openpay-innovations/openpay-payment-gateway-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/

-Openpay is the trusted buy now, pay later solution that boosts business.
+Openpay is the trusted buy now, pay smarter solution that boosts business.
 Offer Openpay as an alternative payment method at checkout.

 == Overview ==